yanlaichen/ACCOMPLISH-Computing-Modules/Algorithmic thinking/README.md

-# This module was developed by Dr. Robert Fisher of UMass Dartmouth, and can be used for the following courses
+# This module was created by Dr. Robert Fisher of UMass Dartmouth, and can be adopted in the following courses

 PHY 113 - Classical Physics I